Powering Your Future

 Energy Market Operation:

 In 2005, our baseline year for tracking CO2 emissions, the MRES member power supply resource mix was 46% carbon-free, largely due to members’ allocations of hydropower.
-In 2022, MRES members achieved an 73% carbon-free energy mix through the addition of renewable and carbon-free resources, along with the reduced operation of our coal-fired power plant.
+In 2023, MRES members achieved a 76% carbon-free energy mix through the addition of renewable and carbon-free resources, along with the reduced operation of our coal-fired power plant.

-MRES is committed to creating a clean, reliable energy future.
+MRES is committed to creating a clean, reliable energy future, and in 2023 we achieved a 76% carbon-free energy mix.

 Carbon Intensity Reduction